 An Indian actress who transitioned from being the iconic child star of a Bollywood classic to carving a distinct path in television and film as an adult.

-Sana Saeed holds a unique place in Bollywood memory, forever etched as the young Anjali from the blockbuster 'Kuch Kuch Hota Hai.'
-That early role, with her memorable bob cut and poignant performance, made her a household name as a child artist.
-Rather than fade from view, Saeed navigated the tricky transition to adult roles with determination.
+Sana Saeed played young Anjali in the blockbuster 'Kuch Kuch Hota Hai', her bob cut and poignant performance making her a famous child artist.
 She stepped away from the spotlight for education before returning to pursue acting seriously.
-Her career found a strong foothold in Indian television, where she led shows like 'Babul Ka Aangann Chootey Na' and 'Kaisi Yeh Yaariaan,' showcasing her range beyond her famous childhood part.
-In later years, she returned to films in supporting roles, demonstrating a continued presence in the industry.
-Saeed's journey reflects the path of a performer who gracefully evolved from a symbol of 90s nostalgia into a working actress building her own body of work.
+Her career found a strong foothold in Indian television, where she led shows like 'Babul Ka Aangann Chootey Na' and 'Kaisi Yeh Yaariaan'.
+In later years, she returned to films in supporting roles.
+Born in 1988, she evolved from a symbol of 90s nostalgia into a working actress building her own body of work.

 1981–1996